jgfranco17/olympus-network/README.md

 # Olympus Network

-A simple playground for network infrastructure tools and virtual machines.
+A simple playground for software infrastructure tools and virtual machines.
 In this setup, the host machine will be the central device, networking with 3 virtual machines.
 Currently, this project is being developed on Linux, but should work on MacOS.
 Eventually, I plan to implement Ansible for VM setup.

 ## Requirements